Probate Q&A Series

 1. Detailed Answer

-When someone passes away with a valid will in North Carolina, the estate must go through probate before you can sell any real property.
-Probate starts by filing a petition in the Clerk of Superior Court in the county where the decedent lived.
+When someone passes away with a valid will in North Carolina, the estate may need to go through probate before you can sell real property that is an estate asset.
+Probate starts by applying for probate and qualification before the Clerk of Superior Court in the county where the decedent lived.
 You must present the original will and an application to be appointed personal representative (sometimes called executor).
 Under G.S.
-28A-10-1, the clerk issues Letters Testamentary once the petition meets all requirements.
+28A-10-1, the clerk issues Letters Testamentary once the application meets all requirements.

 As personal representative, you take an oath and post any bond required by the will or by law.
 You then notify heirs and creditors, collect and manage assets, and prepare an inventory and appraisal under G.S.
 28A-13-1.
 These steps protect the estate and ensure full disclosure.

 To sell real property, first check whether the will grants you a power of sale.
-If it does, you need a court order confirming the power.
+If it does, you may be able to sell without a court order, subject to the terms of the will and applicable law.
+If the will does not include a power of sale, you may need to petition the clerk to authorize a sale in the best interest of the estate.
 Under G.S.
-28A-25-1, you prepare a petition describing the land and its value, set a sale date, and give notice to interested parties.
-If the will does not include a power of sale, you must petition the clerk to authorize a sale in the best interest of the estate.
-In both cases, the clerk sets a public bidding process.
+28A-15-1, a personal representative may administer real property as an estate asset in certain circumstances, and a special proceeding may be required to sell real property.
+A court order is not required in every case, and the clerk does not set a public bidding process in every case.

-After the successful bid, you obtain a court order allowing you to execute the deed.
-You then use the sale proceeds to pay expenses, claims, taxes, and distribute the balance to beneficiaries according to the will.
+After the sale, you use the sale proceeds to pay expenses, claims, taxes, and distribute the balance to beneficiaries according to the will.
 You must file a final accounting and obtain a discharge from the court to close the estate.

 2. Key Steps and Tips